vicanso/awesome-go/README-1k.md

 _Tools for building blockchains._

 - [go-ethereum](https://github.com/ethereum/go-ethereum) - Official Go implementation of the Ethereum protocol.
-Stars:`47.2K`.
+Stars:`47.0K`.
 - [kubo](https://github.com/ipfs/kubo) - A blockchain framework implemented in Go.
 It provides content-addressable storage which can be used for decentralized storage in DApps.
 It is based on the IPFS protocol.
 Stars:`16.0K`.
+- [lnd](https://github.com/lightningnetwork/lnd) - A complete implementation of a Lighting Network node.
+Stars:`7.6K`.
 - [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) - A Framework for Building Public Blockchains in the Cosmos Ecosystem.
-Stars:`6.1K`.
+Stars:`6.2K`.
 - [tendermint](https://github.com/tendermint/tendermint) - High-performance middleware for transforming a state machine written in any programming language into a Byzantine Fault Tolerant replicated state machine using the Tendermint consensus and blockchain protocols.
 Stars:`5.7K`.

 **[⬆ back to top](#contents)**